mrsraj/Tic-Tak-Toe-Project/README.md

 # Tic tak toe Game.

-This has build using HTML, CSS and JAVASCRIPT
+This Game has built using HTML, CSS and JAVASCRIPT